rsdoiel/antenna/planet.md

 ---

-## Israeli attacks kill 67 waiting for aid in northern Gaza
+## Israeli fire kills 93 seeking aid in Gaza - civil defence

 date: 2025-07-20, from: RTÉ News

-Israeli attacks have killed 67 Palestinians waiting for UN aid trucks in northern Gaza, health officials in the enclave have said, after more bodies were brought into hospitals from the scene.
+Israeli forces opened fire on crowds of Palestinians trying to collect humanitarian aid in Gaza, killing 93 people and wounding dozens more, the enclave's civil defence agency has said.

 <br>